ocaml/ocamlbuild/manual/manual.md

     # builds a native executable

     ocamlbuild lib.cma
-    # builds a library archive from the modules listed (capitalized) in lib.mllist
+    # builds a library archive from the modules listed (capitalized) in lib.mllib

     ocamlbuild lib.docdir/index.html
     # builds OCamldoc documentation from the modules listed in lib.odocl